 Van der Waerden Theorem

-Can you color the integers red and blue such that there are no monochromatic progressions (AP's) extending infintely in both directions?
+Can you color the integers red and blue such that there are no monochromatic arithmetic progressions (AP’s) extending infintely in both directions?
 Sure — just color zero and all the positive integers red, and all the negative integers blue.

-Now try coloring just the positive integers with red and blue such that there are no one-sided infinite monochromatic AP's.
-This is almost as — color the first one red, the next two blue, the next three red, the next four blue, and so on.
+Now try coloring just the positive integers with red and blue such that there are no one-sided infinite monochromatic AP’s.
+This is almost as easy — color the first one red, the next two blue, the next three red, the next four blue, and so on.
 If an AP has step size d, then eventually it will hit a blue integer and eventually hit a red integer, as soon as the monochromatic blocks reach size d.

 What about finite AP’s?
 Given any coloring of the positive integers, can you find a monochromatic finite AP of arbitrarily long length?